tengge1/ShadowEditor/README.md

 Note: MongoDB requires `Visual C++ Redistributable for Visual Studio 2015`.
 If it's not working, install
 from: https://www.microsoft.com/en-us/download/details.aspx?id=48145

+2. Using command line to install and start `ShadowEditor` service on Windows.

+`.\ShadowEditor install`: install service on Windows.
+`.\ShadowEditor remove`: remove service on Windows.
+`.\ShadowEditor start`: start service on Windows.
+`.\ShadowEditor stop`: stop service on Windows.

+You can also manage this service in the `Windows Services Manager`.

 ## v0.5.3 has Released

 * Release Date: June 14, 2020